Tasted in Château Thivin with Claude Geoffray, 06 February 2019.

 Here the famous blue stone soil.
 An assembly of their seven parcels – hence the name.
 ‘Normally more structured and powerful for long aging.’

 From in front of the chateau, was a vineyard for the church in the 1300s.
-Sheep grazing there again today.
+Sheep grazing there again – at the bottom of the slope – today.

 Brulhié is the old (1735) spelling of Brouilly.
 Mid slope parcel, south-facing – an early ripening section.

 It’s a blend of parcels.
 Godefroy is the name of the lieu dit.
-From very old vines – the oldest are 97-years-old – bought by Claude-Edouard’s grandfather, but it wasn’t him who planted them…
+From very old vines – the oldest are 97-years-old – bought by Claude-Edouard’s grandfather – so in the family nearly 100 years – but it wasn’t him who planted them…